Northern Trust (NTRS)

 Assets Under Management (AUM) is the cornerstone of a financial firm's investment division, representing all client capital under its stewardship.
 Management fees on this AUM create reliable, recurring revenue that maintains stability even when investment performance struggles, though prolonged poor returns can eventually affect asset retention and growth.

-Northern Trust’s AUM has grown at an annual rate of 3.1% over the last four years, worse than the broader financials industry.
-When analyzing Northern Trust’s AUM over the last two years, we can see that growth accelerated to 12.6% annually.
+Northern Trust’s AUM has grown at an annual rate of 6.2% over the last five years, slightly worse than the broader financials industry and mirrored its total revenue.
+When analyzing Northern Trust’s AUM over the last two years, we can see that growth accelerated to 12.2% annually.
 Fundraising or short-term investment performance were net contributors for the company over this shorter period since assets grew faster than total revenue.
-Keep in mind that asset growth can be erratic and seasonal, so we don't rely on it too heavily for our business quality analysis.
+But again, we put less weight on asset growth given how lumpy and cyclical it can be.

-Northern Trust’s AUM punched in at $1.77 trillion this quarter, beating analysts’ expectations by 3.2%.
-This print was 9.3% higher than the same quarter last year.
+Northern Trust’s AUM punched in at $1.80 trillion this quarter, meeting analysts’ expectations.
+This print was 12% higher than the same quarter last year.

 7. Pre-Tax Profit Margin